Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 But many people don’t search using Chrome or while logged into a Google product.
 So Google has very limited data about the nature of their search, to the point where all they can really see is what visitors are clicking on from a search engine results page and when they come back to Google for another search.

-The main point is, a bounce (like what you’re thinking about and seeing if you use Analytics or another tracking tool) is not the same thing Google factors into their algorithm.
+The main point is, that a bounce (like what you’re thinking about and seeing if you use Analytics or another tracking tool) is not the same thing Google factors into their algorithm.

 In most cases, Google can’t even see if a visitor clicks around on your site.